apluslms/presentation-maker/README.md

 # Making presentations

 After all these settings have been setup you can just run `roman` in the root of A+course directory and presentation will be created.
+If you installed Roman in the virtual environment then make sure to activate it, [more here](#virtual-environment).

 Presentation maker creates HTML presentations by default.
 But with parameters or configuration settings it can create pdf files too.